cairo-book/cairo-book/src/ch11-05-hash.md

 ### Advanced Hashing: Hashing arrays with Poseidon

-Let us look at an example of hashing a function that contains a `Span<felt252>`.
+Let us look at an example of hashing a struct that contains a `Span<felt252>`.
 To hash a `Span<felt252>` or a struct that contains a `Span<felt252>` you can use the built-in function `poseidon_hash_span(mut span: Span<felt252>) -> felt252`.
 Similarly, you can hash `Array<felt252>` by calling `poseidon_hash_span` on its span.

-First, let us import the following trait and function :
+First, let us import the following traits and function :

 ```rust
 {{#include ../listings/ch11-advanced-features/no_listing_05_advanced_hash/src/lib.cairo:import}}